spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Description**

-The Service is the internal API of Service application layer, and represents the only entry point to the Service Application.
+The `Service` is the internal API of [Service application layer](#service), and represents the only entry point to the [Service Application](#applications).
-The Service follows the [facade design pattern](#facade-design-pattern).
+The `Service` follows the [facade design pattern](#facade-design-pattern).

 **Conventions**
-- Naming: `[Module]Service.php`
+- Naming: `[Module]Service.php`.
-- Additionally, the [facade design pattern](#facade-design-pattern) conventions apply
+- Additionally, the [facade design pattern](#facade-design-pattern) conventions apply.

 ## Theme

 **Description**

-Yves can have one or multiple themes that define the overall look and feel.
+[Yves application layer](#yves) can have one or multiple themes that define the overall look and feel.
-Spryker implements the concept of Atomic Web Design .
+SCOS implements the concept of [atomic web design](#https://bradfrost.com/blog/post/atomic-web-design/).
-Yves provides only 1-level Theme inheritance: Current Theme > Default Theme.
+[Yves application layer](#yves) provides only 1-level theme inheritance: current theme > default theme.
-- Current Theme - a single theme defined on a project level.
-Eg b2b-theme, b2c-theme.
+- Current theme: a single theme defined on a project level (eg: `b2b-theme`, `b2c-theme`).
-- Default Theme - a theme provided from Spryker by default and used in the Master Suite.
-Used for incremental project updates (start from default and change components one-by-one) and a graceful fallback in case Spryker provides a new functionality that does not have own frontend in a project.
+- Default theme: a theme provided by default and used in the `boilerplate implementations`.
+Used for incremental project updates (start from default and change frontend components one-by-one) and a graceful fallback in case SCOS delivers a new functionality that does not have own frontend in a project.

-**Contract**
-- There is always a "default" theme.
-- A Theme may contain Views, Templates or Components (atoms, molecules or organisms)
+A `Theme` may contain `views`, `templates` or `components` (`atoms`, `molecules`, or `organisms`).

 ## Transfer Object

 **Description**

-Transfer objects are pure data containers with getters and setters.
+`Transfer Objects` are pure data transfer objects (DTO) with getters and setters.
-They can be used in all Applications and all Layers.
+They can be used in all [applications](#applications) and all [layers](#layers).
-They are described in XML files and then become autogenerated into the `src/Generated/Shared/Transfer` directory.
+They are described in module specific XML files and then autogenerated into the `src/Generated/Shared/Transfer` directory.

-For every defined table in [Peristence Schema](#persistence-schema) a matching `EntityTransfer` will be generated with `EntityTransfer` suffix.
-`EntityTransfers` are the lightweight data transfer objects of the underlying data, and this object should be used as source of communication.
+For every defined table in [Peristence Schema](#persistence-schema) a matching `EntityTransfer` `Transfer Object` will be generated with `EntityTransfer` suffix. `EntityTransfers` are the lightweight DTO representations of the [Entities](#entity), thus `Entity Transfers` should be used primarily during layer or module overarching communication.

 **Conventions**

-- Naming: `[module].transfer.xml`.
+- Naming: `[module-name].transfer.xml`.
-- **Backend API** module transfer names MUST use plural entity name with `BackendApiAttributes` suffix
+- **Backend API module** transfer names MUST use plural entity name with `BackendApiAttributes` suffix.
-- **Storefront API** module transfer names MUST use plural entity name with `Api` suffix.
+- **Storefront API module** transfer names MUST use plural entity name with `Api` suffix.
 - `EntityTransfers` MUST NOT be defined manually but rather will be generated automatically based on [Peristence Schema](#persistence-schema) definitions.
-- A module can only use those transfer objects and their properties which are declared in the module (transfer definitions accessed through composer dependencies are considered as violation).
+- A module can only use those `Transfer Objects` and their properties which are declared in the same module (transfer definitions accessed through composer dependencies are considered as violation).

 **Guidelines**
-- They can be instantiated directly anywhere (not just via Factory).
+- They can be instantiated directly anywhere (not just via `Factory`).

 **Examples**
 - **BAPI resource names**: `PickingListsBackendApiAttributes` for picking list, `PickingListItemsBackendApiAttributes` for picking list items.